sourcegraph/sourcegraph-public-snapshot/doc/code_search/explanations/features.md

 **Sourcegraph.com** supports a [set of predefined search contexts](https://sourcegraph.com/contexts?order=spec-asc&visible=17&owner=all).

-If no search context is specified, `context:global` is used.
+If no search context is specified, then the `context:global` is used, which searches over all code connected to Sourcegraph.com

 **Private Sourcegraph instances** support custom search contexts: